Karthik150502-2/resizify-images/README.md

 Submits all the branches as separate PRs stacked on top of one another.

-iii) To add some changes in the same branch, without creating a stack, after a PR has been created, simply sommit the changes using `gt modify`.
+iii) To add some changes in the same branch, without creating a stack, after a PR has been created, simply commit the changes using `gt modify`.

 - Make the changes you need to add.

 - Add the files you have have changes/ or add files that have been modified.